Union Canal (Pennsylvania): 19th century

-Construction resumed in 1821, probably in response to the successful improvements along the Lehigh designed by Joshiah White's and the Lehigh Coal & Navigation Company, which had begun in 1818 to regularly deliver growing amounts of anthracite coal from Summit Hill, Pennsylvania to the fuel starved coastal cities.
+Construction resumed in 1821, probably in response to the successful improvements along the Lehigh Canal designed by White and the Lehigh Coal & Navigation Company, which was founded in 1818 to regularly deliver growing amounts of anthracite coal from Summit Hill, Pennsylvania to the fuel starved coastal cities.
 One of the principal challenges was the construction of a 729 ft tunnel through the ridge separating the headwaters of Quittapahilla Creek and Clarks Run.
 The drilling of the tunnel was by hand, using gunpowder to blast though argillaceous slate with veins of hard flinty limestone 80 feet (24 m) below the summit of the ridge.
 The progress of the tunnel was approximately 15 ft (4.5 m) per week, requiring over two years to complete.
 Another engineering difficulty was the lack of a sufficient continual supply of water at the summit level, a task that was compounded by leakage and required an elaborate pumping mechanism.

 Although the initial design called for the construction of a canal from the Susquehanna to the Delaware, the 1825 opening of the rival Schuylkill Navigation from Reading to Philadelphia prompted the Union Canal Company to focus solely on the Middletown-Reading portion of the canal, which when connected would complete the longer conveyance west to the Susquehanna.

 The canal was completed in 1828 under the direction of Canvass White, the preeminent canal engineer of the day.
 Upon its completion it was 8-1/2 ft (2.6 m) wide and had 93 locks.
 In 1832 a 22 mi branch canal was constructed northward from the water works along the Swatara Creek to Pine Grove.
 The branch canal served as feeder for the summit level as well as allowing the transport of anthracite from the mountains, which became the principal revenue source for the canal operation.

-Railroad

 The charter of the canal company allowed it to build lateral railroad lines from the canal to reach coal mines.
 It built a 3.5 mi line from the end of the branch canal to Lorberry Junction in 1830, which was operated by horse power.
 This connected it to the Lorberry Creek Railroad and brought coal traffic to the canal.
 In 1844, the track was leased to the Swatara Railroad, which extensively refurbished the right-of-way and began to operate it by steam locomotive in about 1850.